CorentinLthr/OaiApp/README.md

 Important note :warning:
 ------------------------

-**This branch is currently being manually merged into the master branch.
+This branch is currently being manually merged into the `master` branch.
 Please wait before use.
-We'll update this document to keep you informed.**
+We'll update this document to keep you informed.

+**[Update] : Merge is complete, please use the `master` branch.**

 Installation requirements
 -------------------------